hacks-guide/Guide_Wii/docs/key-information.md

 :::: details What if I own a Wii mini?

-Wii Mini is supported and has compatibility with the most existing homebrew.
+Wii Mini is supported and has compatibility with most existing homebrew.
 Missing Wii features can be restored.
 A LAN adapter and USB hub are recommended.
 If there are multiple versions of homebrew, make sure you are using the one designed for Wii mini.
 Be especially cautious with IOS to avoid bricking, since they are specifically designed for Wii mini.